draner/Data-Engineering-Bootcamp-2023-Project/README.md

 ### 9. CI/CD

 We have configured a Github Action to update the docker image of mage and push it to the GCP Container Registry. every time a new commit is pushed to the `master` branch.
+This will allow us to update the mage image without having to rebuild it manually.

 ### How to run the project